 There are several subsidies available in the state.
 The state of Vermont provides help under the Vermont Premium Assistance program.
-Vermont state provides monies that reduces the monthly health insurance bill for residents who qualify.
+Vermont state provides monies that reduce qualifying residents’ monthly health insurance bills.
 This assistance can reduce payments by up to 1.5% of a household income.

 Cost-sharing is also available to reduce out-of-pocket costs for health insurance in Vermont.
 However, this plan is only available on a silver metal tier plan.

 Purchasing off-exchange has only been allowed in Vermont since 2016.
-Then, the state introduced a full-cost individual direct enrollment system, which brought off-exchange plans to residents in the state.
-Those who purchase off-exchange can’t access state subsidies which can be beneficial.
+Then, the state introduced a full-cost individual direct enrollment system, which brought off-exchange plans to residents.
+Those who purchase off-exchange can’t access state subsidies, which can be beneficial.